Skip to main content

 Vector DBNeon Postgres + pgvector (IVFFlat cosine)

-StreamingVercel AI SDK (createUIMessageStream)
+StreamingVercel AI SDK (createUIMessageStream + tool use)

 UIshadcn/ui + Tailwind + Framer Motion